odevices/er-301/README.md

 ### Configuring the emulator

-If you run the emulator and it cannot find a valid configuration file then the program will create a default one similar to this in ```~/.od/emu.config```:
+If you run the emulator and it cannot find a valid configuration file then the program will create a default one in ```~/.od/emu.config``` that is similar to this:

 ```bash
 ## ER-301 Emulator Configuration